About Regeneration

 Join a social media site run by an advocate for land protection and restoration.
 A sampling of social media sites:

 Join a restoration network.
 Scientists, activists, landowners, and others can join networks such as Restor, which serve as hubs for efforts around the world, connecting practitioners with research data, funding, and contacts.
-There are Facebook group sites, such as this one for the Texas Society for Ecological Restoration.
-There are X sites for students and professionals and amateur restorationists.
+There are Facebook group sites, such as the Texas Society for Ecological Restoration, and there are X accounts for students and professionals.

 Groups